run-x/run-x.github.io/README.md

-# Development
-- Fetch git submodules: `git submodule update --init --recursive`
-- Install hugo: `brew install hugo`
-- Install npm dependancies: `npm install`
-- Run hugo server: `hugo server`

-You can now see the site at http://localhost:1313 Any changes you make will get instantly updated in the browser!

-# Deployment
+This repository contains the compiled assets for docs.runx.dev

-We have continuous deployment set up.
-Once your PR gets merged, it will automatically get deployed to https://docs.runx.dev
+*Don't* edit the code here directly.
+Instead, edit the source at [opta-docs](https://github.com/run-x/opta-docs).
+Once your PR merges there, it will automatically get deployed to this repository.